pyofwave/PyOfWave/docs/_sources/Extending/CoreModule.txt

 .. py:function:: applyDelta(doc, delta)

+  .. note:: Not yet implemented.

   Combines the LXML eTree elements passed to it.
-Elements with a :py:data:`delete` attribute are deleted.
+An attribute of `{pyofwave.info/delta}d` controls how the delta is applied.

+  A value of `"delete"` removes the corresponding attribute. `"replace"` replaces all content of the element.

+  The ID value (`{http://pyofwave.info/2012/wave-xmpp/wave}src` in commoncase Wave XML) selects current element by ID or creates a new one.

 DeltaObservable
 ---------------